CAS Placement Examinations

 Computer Science Placement Information and ExaminationsStudents with little or no programming knowledge who are considering a major or minor in computer science should begin with Introduction to Computer Programming (CSCI-UA 2).
 Students with a 4 or 5 on the AP Computer Science exam are expected to skip Introduction to Computer Science (CSCI-UA 101) and enroll in Data Structures (CSCI-UA 102).

 NYU offers both “placement exams” and “exemption exams.”
-Please read carefully below.
+Please read the entire section.

 Default Password: nyulanguage

 IB.
-For placement in Hebrew, Korean, Latin, Mandarin (traditional and simplified), and Russian, students must go to the College of Arts and Science’s language exam website and take the online exam of their choice:
+For placement in Cantonese, Hebrew, Italian, Japanese, Korean, Latin, Mandarin (traditional and simplified), Portuguese, and Russian, students must go to the College of Arts and Science’s language exam website and take the online exam of their choice:

 II.
 Exemption-only paper exams in the following languages are offered in person (one hour long) for students who score above the specified cutoffs on the online placement exams: